Sign In / Sign Out

 Please visit our Frequently Asked Questions page to find answers to the questions we most often receive from prospective students and their parents.

-For an application to be evaluated, it must be complete by the articulated deadline, not simply submitted.
+For a Barrett application to be evaluated, it must be complete by the articulated deadline, not simply submitted.
 Incomplete files are remanded to the next pool for review.
+All Barrett acceptance decisions are non-binding.

-All prospective students are strongly encouraged to have a complete Barrett application on file by the Early Action I deadline.
-Early Action acceptance is non-binding.
+All prospective students are strongly encouraged to have a complete Barrett application on file by the Early Action deadline to put themselves in the best possible position for a positive decision.

 An ASURITE ID and password are required to begin a Barrett admissions application.
 These items are provided by the university once an ASU Application has been submitted.
 Only one Barrett application will be accepted for any given semester.

 For a Barrett application to be evaluated in a specific pool, it must be complete by the articulated deadline, not simply submitted.
 Incomplete files are remanded to the next pool for review.
-If you have not already done so, review the DEADLINES tab above.
+If you have not already done so, review the "Fall 2019 Deadlines" tab.